OzelotVanilla/Jathon/doc/time/Fecha-en.md

 If you save point of time (`point`), Fecha will use timestamp to save it.
 If you want to save `period`, `value` will be the counted time.

-Third, as a pure class which means time, it doesn't always have a calender.
-Of cause, you can also attach a default calender to make it easier to use, but you should remember that calender isn't its propoty.
+Third, as a pure class which means time, it doesn't always have a calendar.
+Of course, you can also attach a default calendar to make it easier to use, but you should remember that calendar isn't its property.

 <br />